niccoX/ansible-lemp/README.md

 $ apt-get install ansible
 ```

-#### Commands:
+### Commands:

-Execute a run from the specified hosts of the inventory file:
+Execute a run from the specific hosts in the inventory file:

 ```sh
 $ ansible-playbook -i hosts playbook.yml